balamurup/NOA_CEP_Regression_Optimization/README.md

-# NOA_LinearRegression
+# NOA_CEP_Regression_Optimization
-Materials for Linear Regression Class
+Materials for Regression and Optimization Classes